krb5/krb5/doc/plugindev/certauth.rst

 requested client principal, and a pointer to the client's krb5_db_entry (for modules that link against libkdb5).
 It returns the authorization status and optionally outputs a list of authentication indicator strings to be added to the ticket.
+Beginning in release 1.19, the authorize method can request that the hardware authentication bit be set in the ticket by returning **KRB5_CERTAUTH_HWAUTH**.
 A module must use its own internal or library-provided ASN.1 certificate decoder.

 A module can optionally create and destroy module data with the **init** and **fini** methods.
 Module data objects last for the